There are more than 8.5 million people who work part-time in the UK.

 To prevent this inequality, many companies give their part-time employees a pro-rated bank holiday allowance.
 This is calculated based on the number of hours worked, regardless of the days that are worked and irrespective of whether or not they would be bank holidays.

-To pro-rate this for a part-time employee working two days a week, the company would give 25.6 hours of bank holiday leave.
-That’s calculated as: 16 hours worked per week / 40 hours maximum working time per week x 64 hours of bank holiday leave.
+16 hours worked per week / 40 hours maximum working time per week x 64 hours of bank holiday leave.

 (number of hours worked per week / number of hours in a full-time week) x (number of bank holidays x hours per working day)